Dow Jones industrials climb above 25,000 for the first time

 Elsewhere among tech stocks, Google parent Alphabet climbed $11.30, or 1 percent, to $1,102.82 and Intuit added $2.44, or 1.5 percent, to $161.60.

-MORE TESLA TROUBLE: Electric car maker Tesla again said it fell short of production goals for its new Model 3 sedan, which is intended to be its first lower-cost car.
-The shares skidded $8.47, or 2.7 percent, to $308.78.
+Electric car maker Tesla again said it fell short of production goals for its new Model 3 sedan, which is intended to be its first lower-cost car.
+Tesla has been dogged by doubts that it can ramp up production of the Model 3 to satisfy widespread demand for its vehicles.
+The stock skidded $8.47, or 2.7 percent, to $308.78.

-ENERGY: Benchmark U.S. crude rose 7 cents to $61.70 a barrel in New York.
+Benchmark U.S. crude rose 7 cents to $61.70 a barrel in New York.
 Brent crude, used to price international oils, shed 7 cents to $67.77 a barrel in London.

-ASIA: Japan's benchmark Nikkei 225 advanced 3.3 percent in the first trading day of the year.
+European markets were also higher.
+France's CAC 40 leaped 1.6 percent while Germany's DAX gained 1.5 percent.
+In Britain the FTSE 100 edged 0.3 percent higher.
+Earlier in Asia, Japan's benchmark Nikkei 225 rose 3.3 percent on the first trading day of the year.
 South Korea's Kospi lost 0.8 percent while Hong Kong's Hang Seng added 0.5 percent.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jayt